**Disclosure: This post contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you.

 If you have ever installed Windows, Linux or another operating system on your computer, you most likely downloaded an ISO file to do so.
 An ISO file is a digital copy of an entire optical disc, such as a CD, DVD, or Blu-ray, stored in a single file.
 It preserves the disc’s structure and content, making it useful for distribution, backup, or creating bootable media.

-The process to extract the contents of an ISO file to a folder is very simple if you use the right tool to do so.
-For our example, we will be using the free 7-Zip file archiver software.
+The second method we will be discussing involves using the free 7-Zip archiving software to extract the contents of the ISO image file to a folder on your computer.
 7-Zip can be used to create and extract zip files and many other types of files such as ZIP, RAR and TAR files.
-It can be downloaded for free from their website.
+It can be downloaded for free from their website and then you would install it like you would any other application.

 Once you have 7-Zip installed, you will have a new right click context menu option for it.
 Then you can right click on your ISO file and choose one of the available options to extract the files from it.